About

 Welcome!
 I am a Postdoctoral Associate at the MacMillan Center, Yale University.
 Before that, I received my PhD in political science at the DYNAMICS graduate school, jointly organised by Humboldt University Berlin and the Hertie school and was a visiting scholar at UCSD.

-I study these questions in established democracies, applying causal inference methods on observational and geospatial data.
+I study these questions using econometric tools, survey experiments and interviews.
 Prior to my PhD, I obtained a BA (University of Coimbra) and an MSc (London School of Economics) in (social) psychology that inform how I think about political phenomena.

 On this website, you can find more information on my research, my teaching experience, on datasets I collected, and you can download my CV.